-If the State intends to use HOME funds to refinance existing debt secured by multifamily housing that is being rehabilitated with HOME funds, it must state its refinancing guidelines required under 24 CFR § 92.206(b).
+If the State intends to use HOME funds to refinance existing single family or mortgages or debt secured by multifamily housing that is being rehabilitated with HOME funds, it must state its refinancing guidelines required under 24 CFR §92.206(b).

-TDHCA may use HOME funds to refinance existing debt secured by multifamily housing that is being rehabilitated with HOME funds as described in 24 CFR § 92.206(b).
-TDHCA shall use its underwriting and evaluation standards, codified at 10 Texas Administrative Code, Chapter 1 and its HOME Program Rule at 10 Texas Administrative Code, Chapter 53, for refinanced properties in accordance with its administrative rules.
+TDHCA may use HOME funds to refinance existing single family mortgages or debt secured by multifamily housing that is being rehabilitated with HOME funds as described in 24 CFR §92.206(b).
+TDHCA shall use its underwriting and evaluation standards, codified at 10 Texas Administrative Code, Chapter 1 and its HOME Program Rule at 10 Texas Administrative Code, Chapter 53 (as of November 2012, the Chapter for the HOME Rule will be 23), for refinanced properties in accordance with its administrative rules.
 At a minimum, these rules require the following:

-That rehabilitation is the primary eligible activity for developments involving refinancing of existing debt;

-- No HOME funds will be used to refinance affordable housing developments that were constructed within the past 10 years. - Sets a minimum funding level for rehabilitation on a per unit basis; - Requires a review of management practices to demonstrate that disinvestments in the property has not occurred; - That long term needs of the project can be met; - That the financial feasibility of the development will be maintained over an extended affordability period; - State whether new investment is being made to maintain current affordable units, and or create additional affordable units; - Specifies the required period of affordability; - Specifies that HOME funds may be used throughout the entire jurisdiction, except as TDHCA may be limited by the Texas Government Code; and - States that HOME funds cannot be used to refinance multifamily loans made or insured by any Federal program, including CDBG.
+- That rehabilitation is the primary eligible activity for developments involving refinancing of existing debt; - No HOME funds will be used to refinance affordable housing developments that were constructed within the past 10 years. - Sets a minimum funding level for rehabilitation on a per unit basis; - Requires a review of management practices to demonstrate that disinvestments in the property has not occurred; - That long term needs of the project can be met; - That the financial feasibility of the development will be maintained over an extended affordability period; - State whether new investment is being made to maintain current affordable units, and or create additional affordable units: - Specifies the required period of affordability; - Specifies that HOME funds may be used throughout the entire jurisdiction, except as TDHCA may be limited by the Texas Government Code; and - States that HOME funds cannot be used to refinance multifamily loans made or insured by any Federal program, including CDBG.